 Ready to get help?Let's get started nowLet our treatment experts call you today.

-During a health examination, the client and perform a physical exam that will check for things such as a rapid heart rate, shaky hands, dehydration, fever, abnormal eye movements and abnormal heart rhythms and other things.
+During a health examination, the medical staff performs a physical exam that will check for things such as a rapid heart rate, shaky hands, dehydration, fever, abnormal eye movements, and abnormal heart rhythms and other things.

 Before a treatment center is chosen, the needs and preferences of the person in recovery must be reviewed.
-Addiction treatment won’t don’t look the same for everyone, so this is an important step.
+Addiction treatment won’t be the same for everyone, so this is an important step.

 After it is determined what kind of arrangement is beneficial, recovering benzo users can choose from:

+Partial hospitalization programs.
 Partial hospitalization programs (PHPs) provide services that are similar to those of inpatient or outpatient programs.
 In a partial hospitalization program, individuals in active addiction must meet set criteria so they can successfully complete the program.
-PHPs can be used for people who need a place to lives as they step down from a higher level of care and transition back into society.
+PHPs can be used for people who need a place to live as they step down from a higher level of care, and transition back into society.
 Partial hospitalization can serve as a substitute for inpatient care or be a form of intensive outpatient treatment.

 Start Your Journey to Recovery With Pathway